Matchgate circuit representation of fermionic Gaussian states: optimal preparation, approximation, and classical simulation: Applications of algebraic matchgates identities

 \subsection{Inner product algorithm}

 In the context of fermionic linear optics and matchgate circuits, efficient classical algorithms are known for computing the absolute value $\vert\braket{\psi}{\varphi}\vert$ of the inner product between two FGSs $\ket{\psi}$ and $\ket{\varphi}$~\cite{Loe55,TeDi02,BrGo17}.
 This can be expressed in a closed formula using the CMs of the two FGS, with a computational cost of $\mathcal{O}(n^3)$.
-Extensions to phase-sensitive algorithms have also been developed~\cite{BrGo17,DiKo24,ReOs24,GuHa24}, which additionally require knowledge of the overlaps of the states with a reference FGS, since the CM alone does not encode the global phase.
+Extensions to phase-sensitive algorithms have also been developed~\cite{BrGo17,DiKo24,ReOs24,GuHa24}, which additionally require knowledge of the overlaps of the states with a reference FGS, since the CM alone does not encode the global phase~\footnote{Note that a representation of (unnormalized) fermionic Gaussian states via a Gaussian operator $\exp(\sum_{kl} c_k^\dagger h_{kl} c_l^\dagger)$, where $c_k^\dagger = (\majo{2k-1}-i\majo{2k})/2$ are the creation operators, acting on the vacuum state $\ket{0\ldots 0}$ allows to compute amplitudes in the computational basis~\cite{BeSo17} or other product bases~\cite{BaRe24,RaMi25}.
+One needs to take care, however, to preserve the global phase when transforming any other representation of FGSs to the above one.}.

 Here, we present a general procedure to compute the overlap of two arbitrary FGSs without relying on their CMs.
 Instead, we assume to have knowledge of the matchgate circuits generating the two states.
 Exploiting this, we describe an efficient procedure using the GYB and LR properties that reduces the computation of the inner product to the contraction of a circuit of depth two, which can be efficiently computed.